-Between Christmas and New Year I received an email from my mother-in-poetry, the indefatigable Sue Boyle* of Bath Poetry Cafe.
+Between Christmas and New Year I received an email from the indefatigable Sue Boyle* of Bath Poetry Cafe.
 The editor of the 'Seasons' section in the anthology that is being assembled in the wake of the 2012 Cultural Olympiad had pulled out on the grounds of ill-health.
 Could I possibly consider stepping in and she'd still love me if I said no and so would her cat.

 Of course, Sue knows as well as I do that it's impossible to refuse a Maine Coon anything, so I said yes but resolved not to give it the least crumb of attention until the final amendments on my novel, Dart, had received the all clear from my publisher.
 Three days ago, then, I opened my poetickal email account to find no less than 27 messages from Sue and my co-editors, a number which has swelled since to 43.
 Daunted?
 Yep.